bdlukaa/fluent_ui/README.md

 By default, a combo box lets the user select from a pre-defined list of options.
 However, there are cases where the list contains only a subset of valid values, and the user should be able to enter other values that aren't listed.
 To support this, you can make the combo box editable.
 [Learn more](https://docs.microsoft.com/en-us/windows/apps/design/controls/combo-box#make-a-combo-box-editable)

-Here's an example of how to create an editable combobox:
+Here's an example of how to create an editable combo box:

 ```dart
 static const fontSizes = <double>[